nixcloud/dep2nix/README.md

     -> Wrote deps.nix, everything fine!

-`dep2nix` has created a `deps.nix` file similar to the one coming with the dep2nix tool itself.
+`dep2nix` has created a `deps.nix` file similar to the one originally created by `go2nix` tool.
 If you wonder how to compile your GO based project with nixpkgs just look into the source code of this project itself at https://github.com/nixcloud/dep2nix

 Note: It is good practice to keep the `Gopkg.lock`, `Gopkg.toml` as well as the `deps.nix` in the GIT repository of your project.